Hammarn/1MB335/Lab5.md

 ---
 ## REPORT

-Pairwise alignment tutorial: submit answers to all questions (you can number them 1-1, 1-2 etc).
+Pairwise alignment tutorial: submit answers to all questions (you can number them 1-1, 1-2, etc).

 Multiple alignment: submit answers to questions 1 through 9 (you can number them 2-1, 2-2 etc).
 For Question 9, submit the alignment only if you could not show it to a teaching assistant.

 ---

-This is the end of the lab, please make sure that you completed and wrote down the answers to all of the questions.
-Upload the **scripts** (code) that you were asked to submit to studium **in the original format** (i.e. .py or .sh), no `pdf` or word files!
-Any answers that are not code should of course be in text formats such as `.pdf, .txt & .docx`.
-Also, make sure to delete any files that you no longer need - you can copy them somewhere else if you want to keep them.
-This goes for both the Unix computers and Uppmax.